alpertunga-bile/AIUpscaleGUI/README.md

 ## Updates (DD/MM/YY)
 ### Update Date : 24/05/2023
 - Not using GPU bug is fixed.
+Delete Real-ESRGAN folder and click **Startup** button.
 - As a note, if you have encountered with black output, select FP32 option.
 ### Update Date : 27/04/2023
 - Modern GUI style is added with customtkinter